cerealBoxx/workflows/README.md

-#A Project to train my workflow
+#A Project to train gulp and git workflow